Big-Bounce in Quantum f(R)-Cosmology: Polymer Dynamics with Internal Time: Polymer semiclassical dynamics

 where we required that $\phi(0)=0$.
 Substituting this result in Eq. (\ref{eq:v_phi}), we get the evolution law of the volume for the coordinate time in the synchronous reference system $V[\phi(t)]$, i.e.,

 As we can see, the bounce process is still symmetric in the synchronous frame.
-In Fig. \ref{fig:4}, we show a graphical comparison between the polymer semiclassical evolution $V[\xi(t)]$ from $f(R)$ theories and $V[\phi(t)]$ from standard GR.
+In Fig. \ref{fig:5}, we show a graphical comparison between the polymer semiclassical evolution $V[\xi(t)]$ from $f(R)$ theories and $V[\phi(t)]$ from standard GR.
 As already stated, the main difference between the two descriptions is that the former yields an asymmetric bounce description while the latter a symmetric one.
 It is interesting to notice that, when the two models share the same minimal volume, the $f(R)$ description is characterized by a steeper contraction.
 However, during the expansion phase, after starting a more rapid expansion, the $f(R)$ expansion rate drops as the synchronous time grows, and the Einsteinian model overtakes it.
 To conclude this analysis, we have so far shown that discreteness effects lead to a bouncing cosmology of the FLRW model, also when $f(R)$ modified gravity theories are considered.
 The resulting scenario is different in several aspects from the standard GR one, both with respect to the physical clock and the synchronous time evolution.
+In this regard, we remark on the fact that we are investigating the regime in which the higher-order curvature corrections from $f(R)$ theories are relevant; therefore, deviations from standard GR are indeed substantial.
+In this sense, one would expect the Modified Gravity description to recover the Einsteinian dynamics outside of this region, where also the potential contribution in the complete super-Hamiltonian constraint in Eq. (\ref{eq:superH_1}) cannot be neglected.